 The Government is continuing to help international students and education providers choose high quality education agents.
-The Government can share information about education agents' performance with education providers.
-The Government can also share information with providers or publish information regarding the functions of education agents to promote compliance with the ESOS legislative framework or student visa conditions.
+The Government will be able to share information about education agents' performance with education providers.
+The Government or the ESOS agency will be able to share information with providers or publish information regarding the functions of education agents to promote compliance with the ESOS legislative framework or student visa conditions.

-The department has a separate factsheet detailing steps for providers to access agent data.
+The department will release a separate factsheet detailing next steps for sharing agent data with providers.

-This has enhanced the transparency of education agents, helping providers make better decisions about which agents they work with.
-Students can make better decisions about study in Australia by working with quality agents.
+This will enhance the transparency of education agents, helping providers make better decisions about which agents they work with.
+Students will also be able to make better decisions about study in Australia by working with quality agents.